SkyBitz

 SkyBitz is an American company based in Herndon, Virginia, that provides machine to machine (M2M) products for the tracking and management of mobile assets.
-Parent company Telular Corporation is a wholly owned subsidiary of Avista Capital Partners, an American private equity firm.
+Parent company Telular Corporation is a fully owned subsidiary of Avista Capital Partners, a private equity firm based in the United States.
 SkyBitz is a remote asset tracking and information management service provider, specializing in real-time decision-making tools for companies with unpowered assets such as tractor-trailers, intermodal containers, chassis, rail cars, power generators, heavy equipment, and other assets.
-The company's asset tracking products are delivered using a software as a service (SaaS) model to commercial, transportation, military, and public safety customers, including sensitive shipment haulers of Arms, Ammunition and Explosives (AA&E) cargos.
+The company's asset tracking products are delivered using a software as a service (SaaS) model to commercial, transportation, military, and public safety customers, including sensitive shipment haulers of Arms, Ammunition, and Explosives (AA&E) cargos.
 With the acquisition of commercial telematics companies Reltima and GPS North America in 2015, SkyBitz entered the local fleet management market.

 Overview

 SkyBitz was founded in 1993 in the Washington, D.C., metropolitan area under the name Eagle Eye Technologies, Inc. and used both DARPA and the United States Air Force SBIR funding to develop its patented Global Locating System (GLS).
 GLS technology differs from traditional Global Positioning System (GPS) technology in that positioning calculations are done centrally and automatically at an operations center instead of locally on each device.
 In early 2002, the company—now called SkyBitz—announced the commercial launch of its GLS technology.

 By 2007 SkyBitz had acquired more than 400 customers in North America and added two new products to its existing suite.
 It was ranked in Inc. 5000 for the first time that year, as well as in numerous Fast 500 programs from Deloitte Touche Tohmatsu Limited.

 By 2012 SkyBitz had captured the interest of Telular Corporation, a global leader in connecting businesses and machines over wireless networks.
 The acquisition of SkyBitz by Telular for a total of $42 million was announced in December 2012.
 Less than a year later, private equity firm Avista Capital Partners completed its acquisition of Telular for a 31 percent premium to its stock market price.
 SkyBitz operates as a wholly owned subsidiary of Telular and remains headquartered in the Washington, D.C., metropolitan area.

 Today SkyBitz continues to utilize its GLS technology and also offers a variety of other asset tracking solutions based on a portfolio of GPS units and sensors.
 They operate over many communications networks, ranging from Low Earth orbit and geostationary satellite systems to GSM/GPRS networks.
 In 2014 SkyBitz won two awards from M2M Evolution Magazine for its GPS-operating asset management product—the M2M Product of the Year Award for Exceptional Innovation and the M2M Evolution Asset Tracking Award.

 In 2014 SkyBitz also began offering a subscription service, which amortizes all of the costs into one monthly recurring fee.
 Traditionally technology products and services are sold through the combination of an initial capital expense for the hardware and a monthly service fee.
 The SkyBitz subscription includes the hardware costs in a monthly subscription.